UniFi Express 7 vs Dream Router 7: Which One Should You Buy in 2026?

 - Automatic failover: UniFi Network Application monitors primary connection health and switches to backup WAN when primary fails

-For businesses where internet downtime directly impacts revenue—online retail, SaaS companies, customer service centers—the dual-WAN capability provides measurable value.
-The additional $80 cost for the Dream Router 7 becomes negligible compared to the cost of even a few hours of internet outage.
+For businesses where internet downtime directly impacts revenue — online retail, SaaS companies, customer service centers — dual-WAN failover is a practical safeguard.
+The $80 difference between gateways is small compared to the cost of even a few hours of downtime.

 The Express 7's single WAN port serves environments where internet reliability comes from a single high-quality ISP (fiber with SLA) or where temporary outages don't significantly impact operations.